CtrlK

 Progressive Disclosure

 The content is well-organized with clear sections and headers, but it's entirely self-contained with no references to supplementary files.
-The multi-zone applications and shadcn sections could benefit from linking to more detailed guides, and the inline content is moderately long for a SKILL.md overview.
+The multi-zone applications section and shadcn usage could benefit from linking to more detailed guides.
+However, the content length is reasonable enough that this is a minor issue.

 2 / 3